dmitrydnl/BitSkinsApi/README.md

 \
 \
 Requirements for Steam inventory and BitSkins inventory for tests:
 1. In the Steam inventory must be at least one item available for sale.
 This item must be from a game that supported by BitSkins.
-This is necessary for the SellItemTest test.
+This is necessary for the _SellItemTest_ test.
 If successful, you will receive a Steam trade offer, which you can decline.
 2. In BitSkins must be at least one item currently on sale by you.
-This is necessary for the RelistAndDelistItemTest and ModifySaleTest test.
+This is necessary for the _RelistAndDelistItemTest_ and _ModifySaleTest_ tests.
 3. In the BitSkins inventory must be at least one pending withdrawal item.
-This is necessary for the WithdrawItemTest test.
+This is necessary for the _WithdrawItemTest_ test.
 If successful, you will receive a Steam trade offer, which you can decline.
 4. On BitSkins account balance must be at least 0.01 USD.
-This is necessary for the BuyItemTest test.
+This is necessary for the _BuyItemTest_ test.

 ## Project requirements for use the BitSkinsApi
 BitSkinsApi build on .NET Standard 2.0.
 To use the BitSkinsApi, version of the platform you are using must implement .NET Standart 2.0.